Robinkhilery960/Interview-Questions/Javascript/readme.md

 4.  **Function constructor:**

-    Create any function and apply the new operator to create object instances, using function as a constructer
+    Create any function and apply the new operator to create object instances, using function as a Constructor

     ```javascript
     function Person(name) {